 - 6. Aizu Erosoku Matsuri (Aizu Painted Candle Festival)

 1. Sapporo Snow Festival

-We start of the list with without a doubt the most famous winter festival: the Sapporo Snow Festival – one of the biggest snow festivals in Japan.
+We start off the list with without a doubt the most famous winter festival: the Sapporo Snow Festival – one of the biggest snow festivals in Japan.
 Sapporo Snow Festival is held every year in early February at Ōdori Park, Susukino and other venues in Sapporo City.
 The highlight of this festival is the artworks that are created by carefully shaving large ice blocks.
-The ice sculptures comes in all sizes and sorts, from the White House, the Arc de Triomphe in Paris, to popular Japanese anime characters.
+The ice sculptures come in all sizes and sorts, from the White House and the Arc de Triomphe in Paris to popular Japanese anime characters.
 Each piece is elaborately created and fascinates all who see it.